Supermicro SYS-112D-40C-FN8P Block Diagram and Topology

 We can also do things like set user permissions, view power, and set power caps.

-There is an HTML5 iKVM feature which is fairly standard on servers these days.
+There is an HTML5 iKVM feature that is fairly standard on servers these days.

 We can also remotely mount images and storage.